apache/bigtop/bigtop-bigpetstore/bigpetstore-spark/README.md

 3. Transaction Counts by Product
 4. Transaction Counts by Product and Store Zipcode

-This will output a JSON file to the /tmp directory, which has formatting (approximately) like this.
+This will output a JSON file to the current directory, which has formatting (approximately) like this.

 ```
 {